bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 The SDK contains bundled EditText classes that help you with input validation and formatting.

-**CardFormEditText** is an abstract subclass of EditText with extended functionality that helps you with input validation. `CardFormEditText` introduces three new instance variables and four new methods.
+**CardFormEditText** is an abstract subclass of EditText with extended functionality that helps you with input validation. `CardFormEditText` introduces three new instance variables and five new methods.
+Use this class if you want to have full control of formatting and validation.

 ```java
 // Variabled